Caesar Croutons – EASY recipe!

 Since we’re riding the crouton train, I thought Caesar croutons also deserved their own feature here.
 A Caesar salad is not a Caesar salad without the croutons, am I right?
 So you can either eat those crumbly dry croutons you buy at the store or you can bite into a perfectly crispy chewy crouton that will elevate your salad to a whole new level.
 There is truly nothing like it for sale at the store, but the good news is that these croutons are super simple to make and they’ll finish baking basically in the time it takes to make the actual salad.

 About these Caesar Croutons:

-Like all the other croutons, the Caesar croutons are also a great way to use up leftover or stale bread if that exists in your house.
-These garlic Parmesan croutons are flaked with herbs and have so much flavor for your perfect Caesar salad.
-I opted for garlic powder for a more mild flavor but if you’re a huge garlic fan, feel free to mince a couple of cloves and go garlic crazy!
+Like all the other croutons, Caesar croutons are also a great way to use up leftover or stale bread if that exists in your house.
+These garlic Parmesan croutons are flaked with herbs and have so much flavor for the perfect Caesar salad.
+I opt for garlic powder for a more mild flavor but if you’re a huge garlic fan, feel free to mince a couple of cloves and go garlic crazy!

 Tip: The more stale and dry your bread cubes are, the faster these will brown!
 If your bread is dry, make sure to keep a close eye on it to keep it from burning.
 If your bread is quite fresh, plan on slightly increasing baking time.

 Want to use these croutons but switch it up from the usual chopped romaine?
 I can’t wait to try this Brussels Sprouts Caesar Salad from A Mindfull Mom, Grilled Caesar Salad from The Little Kitchen, and Roasted Asparagus Caesar Salad from Nutmeg Nanny.

 PS: Try homemade Caesar Dressing – it’s a healthier version and it’s fantastic!